NickCulbertson/Mini-Teensy-Synth/README.md

 - **PJRC** for the incredible Teensy platform and Audio Library
 - **Minimoog** for the original analog synthesizer inspiration
 - **Open source community** for libraries and examples

----

-🎵 **Built with passion for analog synthesis and open hardware** 🎵